132nd-vWing/ATRM_Brief/Pages/R12_MQ_checkout_task.md

 [CombatFlite file for planning](/ATRM_Brief/Files/ATRM_CF_388_MQ_checkout.cf)

+## Supporting assets
+- Tanker (AR203 for F-16 checkouts and AR305 for F-14 or F/A-18 checkouts)

 ## Questions for MQT pilot
 With the information provided in this brief, and during the TRP, please be prepared to answer the following questions during the mission brief:
 - What are the expected threat of mobile air defences (types, and where)?